motheki/nix/README.md

 Declarative configuration for an Apple M1 Pro MacBook Pro (8 cores, 16 GiB RAM), using nix-darwin, integrated Home Manager, Den and flake-parts.

-**Builds, activation, dependency updates and maintenance are separate operations.**
-A normal switch does not update inputs, upgrade existing Homebrew apps or uninstall undeclared applications.
-Maintenance previews by default.
+**Building, activation, dependency updates, Homebrew upgrades and cleanup are separate operations.** A normal switch does not update flake inputs, upgrade existing Homebrew packages or remove undeclared Homebrew applications.
+Maintenance is a preview unless `--apply` is passed.

 ## Commands